 We moved into our cottage, our first home, in the heart of the rural countryside in Wales and we love it here.
 We have a fairly large garden, just under a third of an acre to play with and this enables me to have chickens and care for the garden.
 My garden is my haven and it's great to escape the bustle of our pet portraits studio for some tranquil peace and quiet.
 To hear the birds singing and the distant sound of a tractor is heavenly.

 Taking time out of our busy schedule is so important and we love traveling and plan to do a lot more in the coming years.
 There are so many places I would love to go.
-The photo above was taken on a very cold but beautiful day in Cornwall, which is where Nicholas hails from so its great to go back and visit family each year and explore the countryside down there.
+The photo below was taken on a very cold but beautiful day in Cornwall, which is where Nicholas hails from so its great to go back and visit family each year and explore the countryside down there.

 We try to meet clients if we can and the photo below was one Nicholas took of me feeding carrots to a clients horse and foal which he was commissioned to paint in 2018.
 They loved their carrots!

-The photo below as taken on a spring morning when the chickens came to the door for their daily cream cracker treat.
+The photo below was taken on a spring morning when the chickens came to the studio door for their daily cream cracker treat.
 I have kept chickens all my life and couldn't be without them.
 My brood at the moment consists of three retired and fairly aged Buff Orpingtons.
 They don’t really lay eggs anymore...they are pets.
 Lily is very used to them and they are very used to her.
 She does like to sniff their bottoms on occasion though!